Tele-AI/TELEVAL/README_EN.md

 ### Stage 0: Dataset Preparation (Optional)

-The framework supports loading datasets from HuggingFace (Parquet format) or local JSONL files.
+The framework supports loading datasets from HuggingFace and local (Parquet format) or local JSONL files.
 Due to network limitations and large dataset sizes, we recommend downloading and converting datasets to `jsonl + wav` format beforehand for repeated use.

 A `parquet2jsonl.py` tool is provided to automate downloading and conversion.
 ```bash